simoncwaterer/demo-sourcegraph/notebooks/Adidas.snb.md

 ```

 We could include the source code in a wiki but ....

 We could share this query with out colleagues but ....

-Search Notebooks allow you to highlight and detail patterns, anti-patterns, good practice and dev/eng processes.
+Sourcegraph Notebooks allow you to highlight and detail patterns, anti-patterns, good practice and dev/eng processes.

 [Sourcegraph Notebooks](https://sourcegraph.com/notebooks?tab=explore)